Skip to main content

 Jintara nursing team reviewing a client's CIWA-Ar score and vital signs during monitored withdrawal

-Every detox plan is written by the hospital psychiatrist on admission, informed by the substance history, physical examination, and Day 2 hospital workup.
-The pathways below are the standard clinical templates.
-Individual plans are adjusted for polysubstance use, co-occurring medical conditions, and psychiatric risk factors.
-Detox never runs in isolation at Jintara: therapy begins on Day 1 and the medical detox program is integrated with psychological treatment throughout.
+Every detox plan at Jintara is written by the admitting psychiatrist on Day 1, informed by substance history, physical examination, and Day 2 hospital workup at Bangkok Hospital Chiang Mai.
+SAMHSA TIP 45 residential detox protocols guide individual plan adjustments for polysubstance use, co-occurring conditions, and psychiatric risk factors.
+Detox never runs in isolation: the medical detox program integrates therapy from Day 1.

 • Alcohol: Benzodiazepine taper under CIWA-Ar monitoring, Day 2 hospital workup at Bangkok Hospital Chiang Mai, and nursing cadence driven by score thresholds.
 Full protocol detailed on the alcohol medical detox page.
 Clinical framework follows SAMHSA TIP 45.